mrlibelula/python-algorithms/README.md

 # Data Structures and Algorithms in Python

-Welcome to the repository for learning and practicing data structures and algorithms in Python.
+Welcome to my repository for learning and practicing data structures and algorithms in Python.
 This repository contains Jupyter notebook exercises covering a wide range of topics in both data structures and search algorithms.
 Whether you are a beginner looking to strengthen your foundation or an experienced developer aiming to refine your skills, these exercises are designed to cater to various skill levels.

 ## Table of Contents